Psychosocial Pressures

 Conjectures

-Psychosocial pressures are a conjecture that was introduced to explain the phenomenon of resonance (the similarity of functions that had similar formula) and the apparent "projection" of the 7 Root Levels into all the main taxonomic structures.
+Psychosocial pressures are a conjecture that was introduced in 2013 to explain the phenomenon of resonance (the similarity of functions that had similar formula) and the apparent "projection" of the 7 Root Levels into all the main taxonomic structures.

 The 7 pressures were initially identified and labeled in relation to Primary Hierarchies.